Franz Boas: Later career: academic anthropology

 Boas was appointed a lecturer in physical anthropology at Columbia University in 1896, and promoted to professor of anthropology in 1899.
 However, the various anthropologists teaching at Columbia had been assigned to different departments.
 When Boas left the Museum of Natural History, he negotiated with Columbia University to consolidate the various professors into one department, of which Boas would take charge.
 Boas's program at Columbia was the first Doctor of Philosophy (PhD) program in anthropology in America.
+In the years that followed, Columbia (alongside Harvard) was a leading institution in American anthropology as well as the main location where the discipline came to include Jews and women.
+Over the twenty years from 1921 to 1940, the department awarded nearly as many PhD's to women (19) as men (20), an exceptional level of gender equity not approached elsewhere.

 During this time Boas played a key role in organizing the American Anthropological Association (AAA) as an umbrella organization for the emerging field.
 Boas originally wanted the AAA to be limited to professional anthropologists, but William John McGee (another geologist who had joined the BAE under Powell's leadership) argued that the organization should have an open membership.
 McGee's position prevailed and he was elected the organization's first president in 1902; Boas was elected a vice-president, along with Putnam, Powell, and Holmes.

 At both Columbia and the AAA, Boas encouraged the "four-field" concept of anthropology; he personally contributed to physical anthropology, linguistics, archaeology, as well as cultural anthropology.
 His work in these fields was pioneering: in physical anthropology he led scholars away from static taxonomical classifications of race, to an emphasis on human biology and evolution; in linguistics he broke through the limitations of classic philology and established some of the central problems in modern linguistics and cognitive anthropology; in cultural anthropology he (along with the Polish-English anthropologist Bronisław Malinowski) established the contextualist approach to culture, cultural relativism, and the participant observation method of fieldwork.